 Sundown Cinema: Film Night in the Park

 Grab a lawn blanket and take an evening to enjoy a free movie screening in parks around San Francisco.
-There are 7 films shown from July to October, with two film nights in September!

 - Weather in San Francisco in September